Latin America: Modern definitions

-The Francophone part of North America which includes Quebec and Acadia is generally excluded from the definition of Latin America.
+Quebec and Acadia, Francophone parts of North America, are generally excluded from the definition of Latin America.

 Subregions and countries

-Latin America can be subdivided into several subregions based on geography, politics, demographics and culture.
-It is defined as all of the Americas south of the United States, the basic geographical subregions are North America, Central America, the Caribbean and South America; the latter contains further politico-geographical subdivisions such as the Southern Cone, The Guianas and the Andean states.
-It may be subdivided on linguistic grounds into Spanish America, Portuguese America, and French America.
+Latin America can be subdivided into several subregions based on geography, politics, democracy, demographics and culture.
+The basic geographical subregions are North America, Central America, the Caribbean and South America; the latter contains further politico-geographical subdivisions such as the Southern Cone, the Guianas and the Andean states.
+It may be subdivided on linguistic grounds into Spanish America and Portuguese America, and by some definitions, French America.